-The Rochester Police Department is deploying the latest technology to keep motorists and pedestrians safe.
+The Rochester Police Department is using the latest technology to keep motorists and pedestrians safe.

-As part of Rochester’s Red Light Photographic Enforcement Program, cameras are being installed at certain intersections to help enforce the vehicle and traffic law.
+As part of Rochester’s Red Light Photographic Enforcement Program, cameras have been installed at certain intersections to help enforce the vehicle and traffic law.
 The intersection locations were selected based upon accident data and video surveys conducted by Redflex Inc., the company that is managing the program for the City.